Ingeniums/IngeHack-2k22-Challenges/README.md

 ## About

-This repository contains CTF challenges and official write-ups for GDG Algiers CTF 2022 .
+This repository contains CTF challenges and official write-ups for IngeHack 2022.

 ## For challenge developers